basarat/algorithms/src/random/README.md

 }
 ```

-* We simply slide the value to be at least start.
+* We simply add start to the result, to make sure, that at least start is included.
-* And then floor the value returned by math random, after scaling it up to the lenght of the `start-before` range.
+* And then floor the value returned by math random, after scaling it up to the length of the `start-before` range.

 ```js
   return start + Math.floor(Math.random() * (before - start));